I. Who undertakes redevelopment projects?

 All applications received by URFS are screened to see if each application meets the following criteria:

-3. The site does not form a part of the area of a redevelopment project commenced by the URA;
+4. The Application Site does not form part of the area of a redevelopment project commenced by the URA; and

 C. Application procedures